rajdeep292008-pixel/SOUND_GAME/README.md

 ---

+## 🚀 Overview
-## 🚀 OverviewSimon Memory Master is a modern reimagining of the classic electronic memory game.
+Simon Memory Master is a modern reimagining of the classic electronic memory game.
 The game challenges players to replicate increasingly complex sequences of colors and sounds, testing their cognitive recall and reflexes.

 ---